Kyriosity/read-write/README+/software/QA/README+/QA-pitfalls.md

 ### Apathy

 QA doesn't deliver and thus is the first item to be spared individually, by the customer, by a team, or by a department.
 Perhaps this passes or with less luck may be nominated to the ten most disastrous bugs (at least of the department).

-Opportunistic quality issues co-exist unnoticeably for decades (as unfunctional 125% or 150% scaling in many mobile apps).
+Non-critical features may be neglected for years - don't expect all popular mobile apps to support 125%, 150%, and 200% scaling.
+Localization of enough applications may be for

 ###  Formality vs. Informality